terrillmoore/conduit-mfg/README.md

     root@mtcdt:~#
     ```

     At this point, the time is very likely to be wrong.
 The upstream gateway isn't set, so you can't do anything.
 And Ansible isn't set up.
-But we're about to change all that.
+But we'll change that in a moment.

 6. Check the mLinux version:
     ```shell